Council of Students (COS)

-Advisors: Dr. Nicole Metzger, Dr. Kathryn Momary, Dr. Christopher Paciullo
+Advisers: Dr. Nicole Metzger, Dr. Kathryn Momary, Dr. Kristen O'Brien

 ACCP is a national organization that supports clinical practice, research and education in the field of pharmacy.
 Through our student chapter ACCP-SCCP, we provide opportunities and guidance for those students who are clinically-oriented and plan to do post-graduate training.
 Ultimately, we hope that our chapter and the opportunities gained through ACCP will assist students in gaining the knowledge, experience, skills and networking necessary to become well-trained clinical practitioners in their future careers via residencies and fellowships.